sarabDevOps/Comparable-and-Comparator/README.md

 Comparable | Comparator
 ------------ | -------------
-Methods|The comparable interface has a method compareTo(Object a ) | The comparator has a method compare(Object o1, Object O2)
+The comparable interface has a method compareTo(Object a ) | The comparator has a method compare(Object o1, Object O2)
 Content in the first column | Content in the second column